Indonesia Raya: Indonesian Youth Congress

 When he lived in Jakarta, Soepratman read an essay from Timbul magazine.
 The essay author challenged Indonesian music experts to compose a future Indonesian national anthem.
 Soepratman – who was also a musician – felt challenged, and started composing.
 In 1924, the song was completed during his time in Bandung and entitled "Indonesia".

+According to Tempo, the song's lyrics were revised after Soepratman was reportedly inspired by Tan Malaka's book Massa Actie, after its publication in 1926.
+In particular within the chapter 'Chajal Seorang Revoloesioner', wherein Tan Malaka wrote, "...seorang poetera Toempah darahnja," ("...a son sheds his blood") and "...seorang poetera Tanah Indonesia tempat darahmoe tertoempah." ("...a son of the Indonesian homeland, the land where your blood was spilled").
+The song went through several revisions before reaching its finished form in 1928.

 In 1928, youths from across Indonesia held the first Indonesian Youth Congress, an official meeting to push for the independence of the nation.
 Upon hearing about the efforts, young reporter Wage Rudolf Soepratman contacted the organizers of Congress with the intention of reporting the story, but they requested that he not publish the story from fear of Dutch colonial authorities.
 The organizers wanted to avoid suspicion so that the Dutch would not ban the event.
 Supratman promised them this, and the organizers allowed him free access to the event.
 Supratman was inspired by the meetings and intended to play the song for the conference.
 After receiving encouragement from the conference leader Sugondo Djojopuspito, Soepratman played the song on the violin, hoping that it would someday become their national anthem.
 Soepratman first performed Indonesia on the violin on 28 October 1928 during the Second Indonesian Youth Congress.
 He kept the script to himself because he felt that it was not the appropriate time to announce it.